-Enter a value in the Maximum displacement field (default: 5% of the geometry bounding box).
+The default value for the Maximum displacement field is 5% of the geometry bounding box.

 POLYNOMIAL

 Choose the type of polynomial from the Type list: Bernstein (the default) or Lagrange.
 Then enter an Order n for the polynomial (default: 2).